Lelekhoa1812/Linguaphile/README.md

   - Language selection buttons using `PopupMenu`.
   - Progress dialog showing the status during translation.

+### 9. Show Incorrect Answer Fragment (SIA)

+- The **SIA** fragment will list out all incorrect vocabulary as RecyclerView items, obtained from the SimpleVocabularyAdapter (differed to the original VocabularyAdapter by removing onDelete and onUpdate action with the options button).
+- This fragment is quite similar to the Home fragment, however, since on applicable, **SIA** will remove all filtration usages and other actions (e.g., navigation to other fragments).

 ## Getting Started

 To run this app locally: